Marquis de Morès: Politics and maneuvers in France

+Algeria

-In 1889 de Morès joined La Ligue antisémitique de France (Antisemitic League of France) founded by Edouard Drumont.
-After more verbal attacks on Jews, he went to Algeria to strengthen the French hold there and stop British advances into the interior of Africa.
-He used antisemitic rhetoric to his advantage in Algeria, giving speeches claiming that French and African Jews and the British were conspiring to conquer the entire Sahara Desert.
+He used anti-semitic rhetoric to his advantage in Algeria, giving speeches claiming that French and African Jews and the British were conspiring to conquer the entire Sahara Desert.
 With the British in a difficult position in the Sudan after the death of General Charles George Gordon in the siege of Khartoum, de Morès planned a trip there to meet with the Mahdi, a powerful Muslim leader who was intent on undermining British hegemony in the region.
 He traveled to North Africa, selected Arabic men in Tunis to escort him, and set out his caravan towards Kebili.

 The French officer in charge of the post at Kebili, Lieutenant Leboeuf, received a telegram from the French Intelligence Officer and Military attaché in Tunis, advising him not to give de Morès' expedition any assistance.
 Furthermore, Leboeuf was told to ensure de Morès traveled by the way of the Berresof oasis.
 A marabout from Guemar dispatched a messenger to dissident Tuareg in Messine, southeast of Ghadames, telling them to come to Berresof at once to kill a Frenchman.
 The recipients of the message were told the man they were to kill would be carrying a great deal of money, would not have an official escort, and that whoever killed him would not be prosecuted.
 While he was in Kebili, de Morès received a telegram from General de la Roque, commander of the division at Constantine, Algeria, telling him that Tuareg guides would be waiting for him at Berresof.
 De Morès expressed surprise at this, as he had not asked de la Roque to find him any guides.
 De Morès departed Kebili on May 20, and the Tuareg "guides" joined his caravan on June 3.
-On the morning of June 9 the Tuareg sprung their attack.
+On the morning of June 9, 1896, the Tuareg sprung their attack.
 De Morès was able to kill several of his attackers before he was gunned down.

 On 28 July 1902, after a trial in Sousse in Tunisia, two of the murderers were sentenced: El-Kheir ben Abd-el-Kader to the death penalty and Hamma Ben Cheikh to 20 years of forced labor.
 During the trial his widow, the Marquise, sought to expose the French government as responsible for the murder but the tribunal did not agree.
 She then even paid Isabelle Eberhardt to return to Africa to investigate his death, though Eberhardt made no real attempts to investigate the matter, and no government official was ever convicted.

 Depictions in fiction

 The Marquis de Morès is portrayed by the actor Jeff DuJardin in the 2024 television series Elkhorn.

+He is portrayed by the actor Robert Strange in the 2026 movie Medora: Empress of the Badlands.